Bowfin: Description

 Bowfin are often referred to as "living fossils" or "primitive fish" because they retained some of the primitive characters common to their ancestors, including a modified (rounded externally) heterocercal caudal fin, a highly vascularized gas bladder lung, vestiges of a spiral valve, and a bony gular plate.
 The bony gular plate is located underneath the head on the exterior of the lower jaw between the two sides of the lower jaw bone.
-Other distinguishing characteristics include long, sharp teeth, and two protruding tube-like nostrils.
-Unlike all of the most primitive actinopterygians, the scales of bowfin differ in that they are not ganoid scales, rather they are large, single-layered cycloid scales closer in similarity to more derived teleosts.
+Other distinguishing characteristics include long, sharp teeth and two protruding, tube-like nostrils.
+Unlike all of the most primitive actinopterygians, the scales of bowfin differ in that they are not ganoid scales; rather, they are large, single-layered cycloid scales closer in similarity to more derived teleosts.

-Lateral view of a bowfin skull: The dermal bones that are seen are composed of dermatocranium and cover the chondrocranium which is present but is located underneath the layer of dermatocranium.
+Lateral view of Amia sp. skull: The dermal bones that are seen are composed of the dermatocranium and cover the chondrocranium, which is present but is located underneath the layer of the dermatocranium.
 This specimen came from the Pacific Lutheran University Natural History collection.

 Fish similar in appearance

-Northern snakeheads (Channa argus) are commonly mistaken for bowfin because of similarities in appearance, most noticeably their elongated, cylindrical shape, and long dorsal fin that runs along their backs.
+Northern snakeheads (Channa argus) are commonly mistaken for bowfin because of similarities in appearance, most noticeably their elongated, cylindrical shape and long dorsal fin that runs along their backs.
 Northern snakeheads are piscivorous fish native to the rivers and estuaries of China, Russia, and Korea that have been introduced and become established in parts of North America.
-However, unlike bowfin which are native to North America, the northern snakehead is considered an invasive species and environmentally harmful there.
-Some contrasting differences in bowfin include a black eyespot on their caudal peduncle, a tan and olive coloration, a shorter anal fin, a more rounded head, pelvic fins at a greater distance from the pectoral fins than in the northern snakehead and the presence of the gular plate on the ventral side of the lower jaw.
+Unlike bowfin, which are native to North America, though, the northern snakehead is considered an invasive species and environmentally harmful there.
+Some contrasting differences in bowfin include a black eyespot on their caudal peduncle, a tan and olive coloration, a shorter anal fin, a more rounded head, pelvic fins at a greater distance from the pectoral fins than in the northern snakehead, and the presence of the gular plate on the ventral side of the lower jaw.
 Another noticeable difference is that bowfin scales do not continue uniformly from their body to their head.
-Bowfin heads are smooth and free of scales, whereas the northern snakehead has scales that uniformly continue from their body through to their head.
+Bowfin heads are smooth and free of scales, whereas the northern snakehead has scales that uniformly continue from its body through to its head.

 The burbot (Lota lota), a predatory fish native to streams and lakes of North America and Eurasia, is also commonly mistaken for bowfin.
 Burbots can be distinguished by their flat head and chin barbel, long anal fin, and pelvic fins situated beneath the pectoral fins.